metalcarratt/ministry/ls/Exodus/verse-by-verse/chapter01.md

 > **17** But **the midwives feared God** and did not do as the king of Egypt had commanded them but **let the male children live**.

 - It is easy for the sisters to be used by the enemy, but it is also easy for them to be used by God.
 Whether the church will be deadened or delivered depends on the sisters.
-- In a time of glory Satan comes in to usurp the females to damage the situation, but in a time of degredation, God comes to use the female life ot rescue the situation and bring in His salvation.
+- In a time of glory Satan comes in to usurp the females to damage the situation, but in a time of degredation, God comes to use the female life to rescue the situation and bring in His salvation.
+- Pharoah was a powerful ruler but the midwives were not afraid not hearkened to his word.

 > **18** So the king of Egypt called for the midwives and said to them, Why have you done this thing and let the male children live?
 >
-> **19** And the midwives said to Pharaoh, Because the Hebrew women are not like the Egyptian women; for they are vigorous: before the midwife comes to them, they give birth.
+> **19** And the midwives said to Pharaoh, Because the Hebrew women are not like the Egyptian women; for **they are vigorous**: before the midwife comes to them, they give birth.

->
+This was God's sovereignty to make the Hebrew women vigorous.

-> **20** And God dealt well with the midwives, and the people multiplied and grew very strong.
+> **20** And God dealt well with the **midwives**, and the people multiplied and grew very strong.

 God used the life for man's pleasure to produce the life for God's purpose.